So how do romance writers buff up their skills and keep the writing fresh?

 Presenters explained that a love scene should be used to reveal more about the characters and move the plot forward, and definitely shouldn't be awkward.

-During the question-and-answer period, discussions ranged from the correct usages of "lay" and "lie" to
+During the question-and-answer period, discussions ranged from the correct usages of "lay" and "lie" to where to find creative euphemisms to use as a scene heats up.

 A workshop called "Layering in Lusciousness" guided novelists in how to use all five senses to spice up the book.